OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-js.md

 // On every new Stream received... session.on('streamCreated', function (event) {

 	// Subscribe to the Stream to receive it.
-HTML video will be appended to element with 'subscriber' id var subscriber = session.subscribe(event.stream, 'subscriber');
+HTML video will be appended to element with 'video-container' id var subscriber = session.subscribe(event.stream, 'video-container');

 	// When the HTML video has been appended to DOM... subscriber.on('videoElementCreated', function (event) {